utkarshchandrakar/Smart_elections_rasp/.github/ISSUE_TEMPLATE.md

 Please provide any relevant information about your setup.
 This is important in case the issue is not reproducible except for under certain conditions.

-* RasberryPi version:
+* RasberryPi version: MODEL 3B+
-* Node-RED version:
+* Node-RED version: 0.19
-* Firmware Version:
+* Firmware Version: 3.8.4-3.8.7
-* Operating System:
+* Operating System: PI os
-* SDK version:
+* SDK version: ARM V6

-## Failure Logs

-Please include any relevant log snippets or files here.